zachmccabe/zachmccabe.github.io/index.md

 Before changing page title "Hi, it’s Zach", change the if statement in kaoliang_nite_3 template.
 {%- endcomment -%}

+I'm interested in cross-cultural communication.
 You can use this website to explore some of my on-going projects.

 + Right now, I'm [Laughing Lost in Briars.]
 + Read [this FAQ] on why I'm giving away my [Beijing book] for free.